 Paula Radcliffe is one of the greatest marathon runners of all time.
 At the start of her career, she was very good but not dominant.
 An analysis of her progress as she came onto the world stage revealed a significant increase in running economy with a significant decrease in V̇O2max as she rose from a solid junior athlete to an international star.
 So, while her maximal aerobic ability declined, her running economy improved and her endurance performance took her to the top of the sport.
 Similarly, one of the earliest longitudinal studies in running was on the miler Steve Scott; his improved performance was due to improved running economy without a change in V̇O2max.
 So, while maximal aerobic capacity is important for endurance runners, running economy matters more.

 Meta-analyses are studies of studies - they compile all the previous unique studies on a subject with the purpose of leveraging the power of numerous studies to draw generalizable and broadly reliable conclusions.
 A 2006 meta-analysis reported that “maximal-force training led to greater improvements than other intensities.
 Subgroup analyses also revealed that beneficial effects on performance were consistent irrespective of the athletes’ level.”
 According to Dr. Keith Baar, my guest on episode 58, one set of very heavy weight lifting moved slowly and to fatigue in about 8 repetitions is sufficient.
 You don’t need to worry about gaining muscle mass on this sort of program.
 It’s weight lifting volume (lots of reps and sets) that causes gains in muscle mass while one or two sets with near maximum effort develops strength without bulking up, as shown in this study.

-Fast forward to 2018 and multiple meta analyses (e.g., hereand here) found that strength training improves economy of motion for endurance athletes from many sports, including running - both moderately and highly trained distance runners - and that the effect is most prominent for maximal-force training and less, but still significant, for maximal-power training.
+Fast forward to 2018 and multiple meta analyses (e.g., here and here) found that strength training improves economy of motion for endurance athletes from many sports, including running - both moderately and highly trained distance runners - and that the effect is most prominent for maximal-force training and less, but still significant, for maximal-power training.
 What this means is that a slow, maximum effort is the most effective approach.
-Again, avid listeners of SOUP may recall Dr. Keith Baar in episode 58 explaining that a single set with even 1 or 2 maximum efforts (i.e., with maximum resistance or even maximum isometric effort) is effective and sufficient to strengthen the connective tissue linkages within muscle and connecting muscle to bone such that the efficiency of force transmission is stressed for maximal adaptations.
-Greater connective tissue stiffness and stronger linkages from the muscle cell proteins, like dystrophin, to the extracellular collagen-based matrix results in more efficient tension development throughout the muscle-tendon-bone system.
-Slow, heavy resistance does this while matching the strength of the muscle to the stiffness of the tendon.
+Again, avid listeners of SOUP may recall Dr. Keith Baar in episode 58 explaining that even a single set is effective and sufficient to strengthen the connective tissue linkages within muscle.
+Stronger linkages from the muscle cell proteins, like dystrophin, to the extracellular collagen-based matrix results in more effective tension development throughout the muscle.
+Slow, heavy resistance does this while reducing stiffness in the muscle end of the tendon.
 When we lift heavy, there is a huge amount of stress between the fibers of the muscle, and this causes the muscle to reinforce the connections between fibers making the extracellular matrix (muscle connective tissue) in the muscle stiffer.
 At the same time, similar shear forces in the tendon cause the collagen fascicles to slide relative to each other breaking crosslinks and decreasing stiffness at the muscle end of the tendon.
 The result is a decrease in tendon stiffness, but an increase in muscle stiffness.
 We think that this decreases muscle injury while maintaining very good energy return.

-Once you’ve developed a solid base of easy to moderate running where you’re running at least 5 days per week and can run at least one hour comfortably without heart rate upward drift, adding economy workouts is a good idea.
-On 2-3 non-consecutive days per week, run 5-10 sprints of 15-30 seconds all out with complete recovery between.
+How can you include sprints in your economy training?
+On two non-consecutive days per week, run 5-10 sprints of 15-30 seconds with complete recovery between.
 Recovery can be walking or easy jogging.
 The Bangsbo lab used a recovery duration of 2.5 minutes between 30 second sprints - that’s 5 times the bout duration.
 Many runners will be fully recovered in less time.
 What’s important to appreciate is that shortening the rest period does not help you, but it may hurt the quality of your sprints if you cut it too short.

-Here are some key papers on sprints for improving running economy:
+Here are some key resources on sprints for improving running economy:

 *15-20 second up steep hill; Barnes lab study and review paper.
 Barnes & Kilding SOUP episode